As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Garnet is a Widespread Red Gemstone

 Garnet is a deep crimson crystal that is popularly used in jewelry.
-While red garnets are the most known color, these gemstones also come in several other colors, including pink and yellow.
+While red garnets are the most known color, these gemstones come in several other colors, including pink and yellow.

 Where Can You Find Garnets in Your Backyard?